 At various dates in January 2024, the Company issued to certain accredited investors convertible promissory notes of \$5,014,500, for which the Company received \$4,844,625 in net proceeds (the "January Notes").
 As a result, the Company incurred fees of \$169,875 which was recorded as a debt discount.
 The January Notes bear interest at a rate of 6.00% per year, compounded annually, and are due and payable upon request by each investor on or after the 12-month anniversary of the original issuance date of each note.
 The Company may not prepay or repay the January Notes in cash without the consent of the investors.
 The January Notes convert upon a qualified offering into common stock at the lesser of the price paid per share multiplied by 75% or the quotient resulting from dividing \$80,000,000 by the outstanding shares of common stock on a fully diluted basis prior to the financing (the "Conversion Price").
-If the Company consummates a financing that does not constitute a qualified financing, the holders can elect to treat such as a qualified financing and convert at the same terms as if such was a qualified financing.
-The holders may also elect to convert, at any time, at a quotient by dividing \$80,000,000 by the outstanding shares of common stock on a fully diluted basis.
+If the Same terms as if such was a qualified financing.
+The holders may also elect to convert, at any time, at a quotient by dividing \$80,000,000 by the outstanding.